 The managing institution disburses payments in accordance with expense rules set herein and produces annual financial reports.
-These must be sent to the Fonds within three months after the end of their fiscal year of March 31, i.e. by June 30, or in accordance with the terms specified at the time of the funding.
-Financial reports must be submitted on the proper form, signed by the funding holder and the managing institution's designated administrator, using the FRQnet electronic portfolio.
-In the case of a research centre or network, reports must be signed by the research director and the managing institution's designated administrator.
+These must be sent to the Fonds concerned within six months after the end of their fiscal year of March 31, i.e. by September 30, or in accordance with the terms specified at the time of the funding.
+Financial reports must be submitted on the proper form, signed by the funding holder and the managing institution's designated administrator, using the FRQnet electronic Portfolio.
 The Fonds provides the managing institution with a copy of all administrative correspondence with funding holders.